 Sometimes, influence is a good thing and lawyers and judges call that “due influence.”
 If Peter needs help and Alan is there helping and protecting Peter, Alan is using his relationship for good and not evil purposes.

-The older Peter is, the more likely such questions about “undue and due influence” will arise.
+The older Peter is the more likely such questions about “undue and due influence” will arise.
 This isn’t only because of the effects of aging.
-By definition, more has happened to an older person: perhaps a second or third marriage, a preexisting trust or will, a business arrangement within the family.
+By definition, more has happened to an older person: perhaps a second or third marriage, a preexisting trust or will, or a business arrangement within the family.
 Things are generally a lot more complicated when you’re older than when you’re younger.

 This is where an attorney must ask: “Who do I represent?
 Who don’t I represent?
 What level of inquiry do I now need to undertake to determine if something bad or untoward is happening?”